Measurements of Higgs boson production in the decay channel with a pair of $\tau$ leptons in proton-proton collisions at $\sqrt{s}$ = 13 TeV: Event selection

 In the \etau (\mutau) final state, an electron (muon) with $\pt>25\,(20)\GeV$ is required, if an event was selected by a trigger based on the presence of the \etau (\mutau) pair in the event.
 From 2017 on the threshold on the muon is raised to 21\GeV.
 If the event was selected only by a single-electron trigger, the \pt requirement on the electron is increased to 26, 28, or 33\GeV for the years 2016, 2017, or 2018, respectively.
 For muons, the \pt requirement is increased to $23\,(25)\GeV$ for 2016 (2017--2018), if selected only by a single-muon trigger.
 The electron (muon) is required to be contained in the central detector with $\abs{\eta}<2.1$, and to be isolated according to $\Irelem <0.15$.
 The \tauh candidate is required to have $\abs{\eta}<2.3$ and $\pt>35\, (32)\GeV$ if selected by an $\etau\,(\mutau)$ pair trigger, or $\pt>30\GeV$ if selected by a single-electron (single-muon) trigger.
 In the \tautau final state, both \tauh candidates are required to have $\abs{\eta}<2.1$ and $\pt>40\GeV$.
 The working points of the DT discriminants as described in Section~\ref{sec:eventreco} are chosen depending on the final state and are given in Table~\ref{tab:dt-working-points}.

 The selected \PGt decay candidates are required to be of opposite charges and to be separated by more than $\DR = 0.3$ in the $\eta$--$\phi$ plane in the \emu final state and 0.5 otherwise.
 This applies also to all selected \PGt-decay candidates in the \VHana, where the final states comprise a combination of one or more light leptons (\Pe or \PGm) and one or two \tauh candidates.
 The closest distance of the tracks to the PV is required to be $d_{z}<0.2\cm$ along the beam axis.
 For electrons and muons, an additional requirement of $d_{xy}<0.045\cm$ in the transverse plane is applied.
-In rare cases in which more than one \tauh candidate fulfilling all selection requirements is found in an event, in the CB- and \NNanapl, the candidate with the higher score of \Dj is chosen.
-For electrons and muons, the most isolated one is chosen.
+In rare cases in which more than the expected number of \tauh candidates fulfilling all selection requirements is found in an event, in the CB- and \NNanapl, the candidates with the highest \Dj scores are chosen until the expected number of \tauh candidates is met.
 In subsequent steps, the analyses differ slightly in their selection requirements, which is a consequence of the different analysis strategies employed in the CB- and \NNanapl, and the different measurement target for the \VHana.
 For the CB- and \NNanapl, events with additional leptons fulfilling looser selection criteria are excluded to avoid the assignment of single events to more than one \PGtPgt final state.
-For the \NNana, which is more inclusive than the \CBana before event classification, a requirement of $\mTEM<70\GeV$ is imposed in the \etau (\mutau) final state, to keep an orthogonal control region for the estimate of the background from events with quark- or gluon-induced jets, which are misidentified as \tauh leptons (\jettau), as discussed in Section~\ref{sec:FF-method}.
-In the \emu final state, events with at least one \PQb jet are excluded from the selection.
-Finally, to prevent kinematic event overlap with the analysis of \HWW events, \mTemu calculated from $\ptvecE+\ptvecM$ and \ptvecmiss is required to be less than 60\GeV in the \emu final state.
+For the \NNana, which is more inclusive than the \CBana before event classification, a requirement of $\mT^{\Pell}<70\GeV$ is imposed in the \etau (\mutau) final state, to keep an orthogonal control region for the estimate of the background from events with quark- or gluon-induced jets, which are misidentified as \tauh leptons (\jettau), as discussed in Section~\ref{sec:FF-method}.
+In the \emu final state, events with at least one \PQb jet are excluded from the selection in order to suppress the background from \ttbar production.
+Finally, to prevent kinematic event overlap with the analysis of \HWW events, \mTemu calculated from $\ptvecE +\ptvecM$ and \ptvecmiss is required to be less than 60\GeV in the \emu final state.

 Further selection details of the CB- and \VHanapl are discussed in Sections~\ref{sec:cut-based},~\ref{sec:WH}, and~\ref{sec:ZH}.